Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: Abstract

 \section{Abstract}

 A method of data assimilation (DA) is employed to estimate electrophysiological parameters of neurons simultaneously with their synaptic connectivity in a small model biological network.
-The DA procedure is cast as an optimization, where the cost function consists of both a measurement and a model error term.
+The DA procedure is cast as an optimization, with a cost function consisting of both a measurement error and a model error term.
 An iterative reweighting of these terms permits a systematic method to identify the lowest minimum, within a local region of state space, on the surface of a non-convex cost function.
-Two sets of parameter values are associated with two particular functional modes of network activity: simultaneous firing of all neurons, and a pattern-generating mode wherein the neurons burst in sequence.
+In the model, two sets of parameter values are associated with two particular functional modes of network activity: simultaneous firing of all neurons, and a pattern-generating mode wherein the neurons burst in sequence.
 The DA procedure is able to recover these modes if: i) the stimulating electrical currents have chaotic waveforms, and ii) the measurements consist of the membrane voltages of all neurons in the circuit.
-Further, this method is able to prune a model of unnecessarily high complexity down to a representation that contains the maximum dimensionality required to reproduce the available measurements.
-The utility of DA for exploring the functionality of real biological networks is discussed.
-This paper offers a proof-of-concept that DA has the potential to estimate properties in extremely small and isolatable functional circuits.
+Further, this method is able to prune a model of unnecessarily high dimensionality to a representation that contains the maximum dimensionality required to reproduce the provided measurements.
+This paper offers a proof-of-concept that DA has the potential to inform laboratory designs for estimating properties in small and isolatable functional circuits.

 \begin{multicols}{2}